stusseligmini/CeloraGroupLtd/docs/SECURITY_AUDIT.md

 7. **CSP Reporting:**
    - Add `report-uri` or `report-to` directive to CSP in production
-   - Monitor violations in Azure Application Insights
+   - Monitor violations in telemetry platform

 ---